tweaselORG/ReportHAR/templates/en/complaint.typ

 I also ask you to inform me about the progress and outcome of the complaint procedure according to Art.
 77(2) GDPR and Art.
 57(1)(f) GDPR during the course of the complaint procedure, but at the latest within three months (cf. Art.
 78(2) GDPR).

 I finally ask you to make use of any supervisory measures that you deem necessary to mitigate the controller's violation of my rights in line with your corrective powers as per Art.
 58(2) GDPR.
 In doing so, please consider that the described violations in all likelihood do not just apply to me, but to all users of the app.
+{% else %}
+In the previous sections, I have explained why I believe that the controller has violated my data protection rights.
+I am therefore asking you to investigate this matter and to examine the described issues by means of your investigative powers according to Art.
+58(1) GDPR.
+I am also asking you to make use of any supervisory measures that you deem necessary to mitigate the controller's violation of my rights in line with your corrective powers as per Art.
+58(2) GDPR.
+In doing so, please consider that the described violations in all likelihood do not just apply to me, but to all users of the app.

+While I am aware that you are not legally required to inform me about the progress and outcome of the procedure as this is not a formal complaint, I would nonetheless appreciate if you did.
+{% endif %}

 = Concluding remarks

+{% if type === 'complaint' %}
 You may share my data with the controller for the purpose of processing the complaint.
+{% endif %}

 If you need any more details, please feel free to contact me.
 You can reach me as follows: {{ complaintOptions.complainantContactDetails }} \
 I{% if not complaintOptions.complainantAgreesToUnencryptedCommunication %} do not{% endif %} agree to being contacted via unencrypted email.